documentcloud/documentcloud/app/views/help/searching.markdown

 ----------------------------|-------------------------
 person                      | The name of a human being.
 If you're looking for documents that reference a person with the last name of "Lee", but keep getting swamped with unrelated words, try narrowing your search to [person: Lee][]. organization                | Organizations include businesses, government agencies, and other types of institutions.
-For example: [organization: "Department of Defense"][]. term                        | Searches for terms might include [term: "nuclear energy"][] or [term: "gross domestic product"][].
-The results will be comparable to searching for the terms directly. place                       | Addresses, names of buildings and landmarks, regions, or geographical landmarks.
-For example: [place: "World Trade Center"][] or [place: "Gulf of Mexico"][]. city                        | For example: [city: "New Orleans"][]. state                       | (Includes provinces, in countries that have provinces instead of states.)
+For example: [organization: "Department of Defense"][]. place                       | Addresses, names of buildings and landmarks, regions, or geographical landmarks.
+For example: [place: "World Trade Center"][] or [place: "Gulf of Mexico"][]. term                        | Searches for terms might include [term: "nuclear energy"][] or [term: "gross domestic product"][].
+The results will be comparable to searching for the terms directly. email                       | Complete email addresses. phone                       | Telephone or Fax numbers. city                        | For example: [city: "New Orleans"][]. state                       | (Includes provinces, in countries that have provinces instead of states.)
 For example: [state: Arizona][]. country                     | For example: [country: Iran][].